-This summer the Career Education Department at Laney College (Oakland) is offering a number of programs for interested students in the Bay Area.
+This summer the Career Education Department at Laney College (Oakland) will once again be offering a number of programs for interested high school students in the Bay Area.

-—— COURSES WITH PRIORITY GIVEN TO HIGH SCHOOL STUDENTS ——
+—— PROGRAMS WITH PRIORITY GIVEN TO HIGH SCHOOL STUDENTS ——

 Flyer | Application

 Dates: June 10 – June 27, 2019 (3 weeks), Mon-Thurs, 9am – 4:30pm (NOTE: start date changed from 6/17 to 6/10)